 - greater sense of pride, empowerment and hope

 Teachers can recommend the steps below for students who want to start a GSA/QSA:

-For more information about the School Act, bullying and GSAs/QSAs, see the Additional Resources page.
+For more information about the Education Act, bullying and GSAs/QSAs, see the Additional Resources page.